lucacasu/Global-Arms-Trade/README.md

 ```
 </details>

-While inspecting the data I noted that tiv_unit is rounded to two decimal places, which caused some items to be valued at 0 TIV when they were transferred in used condition.
-In such cases, the TIV value is multiplied by 0.4.
-I fixed this rounding omission by recalculating the unit value with the sipri_estimate * 0.4 where tiv_unit was 0.

 <details>
 <summary><b>[CODE] Fix rounding omission</b></summary>

+I noted that tiv_unit is rounded to two decimal places, which led some items to be valued at 0 TIV when they were transferred in used condition.
+In such cases, the unit TIV value is multiplied by 0.4.
+I fixed this rounding omission by recalculating the unit value with the sipri_estimate * 0.4 where tiv_unit was 0.

 ```r
 # Fixing rounding omission